JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ## Find More Information

-This concludes the MouseLight Workstation installation.
+This concludes the MouseLight Workstation installation procedure.
 Further information on using the tools can be found in the [Janelia Workstation User Manual](https://github.com/JaneliaSciComp/workstation/blob/master/docs/UserManual.md).